opencredo/ruby-acceptance-testing-quickstart/README.md

 `rake parallel_demo` will execute a demo parallel test.

-To specify your browser, use the following (hopefully self explanatory) tasks:
+To specify your browser, use the following (hopefully self-explanatory) tasks:

 - `rake firefox`
 - `rake chrome`